 National Academy candidates

-Leaders and managers of state and local police, sheriffs’ departments, military police organizations, and federal law enforcement agencies attend the FBI National Academy.
+Leaders and managers of state, local, county, tribal, military, federal, and international law enforcement agencies attend the FBI National Academy.
 Participation is by invitation only, through a nomination process.
-Participants are drawn from every state in the union, from U.S. territories, and from over 160 international partner nations.
-See below for more details on graduates over the years.
+Participants are drawn from every U.S. state and territory and from international partner nations.

 The course of study

-Classes of approximately 225 officers take undergraduate and/or graduate college courses at the FBI campus in Quantico, Virginia.
-Classes are offered in the following areas: law, behavioral science, forensic science, understanding terrorism/terrorist mindsets, leadership development, communication, and health/fitness.
-Officers participate in a wide range of leadership and specialized training, and they share ideas, techniques, and experiences with each other, creating lifelong partnerships that span state and national lines.
+Sessions of approximately 220 officers take undergraduate and/or graduate courses at the FBI campus in Quantico, Virginia.
+Classes are offered in the following areas: law, behavioral science, forensic science, understanding terrorism/terrorist mindsets, leadership, communication, and health/fitness.
+Officers participate in a wide range of leadership and specialized training, where they share ideas, techniques, and experiences with each other, creating lifelong partnerships that transcend state and national borders.

 The “Yellow Brick Road”